-A degenerative joint disease due to the lack of lubricating (Synovial) fluid in the joints, leading to the damage to cartilage, bone, joint capsule, ligaments and muscles.
+A degenerative joint disease due to the lack of lubricating (synovial) fluid in the joints, leading to the damage of cartilage, bone, joint capsule, ligaments and muscles.

 Symptoms often develop slowly and worsen over time.
 They include: